eurekalabs-io/challenges/README.md

 # Welcome to the Eureka Labs Challenges!
-You will find some cool challenges for different kind of developer profiles: Frontend, Backend, Mobile.
+You will find some cool challenges for different kind of developer profiles: Frontend, Backend, Mobile, Machine Learning.